 How are Pain and Suffering Damages Calculated?

-If you’ve suffered serious injuries in Ontario, whtether in a motorcycle accident, slip and fall, assault, car accident, trucking accident ect. – you have the option of pursuing the person or company that did you wrong for compensation.
+If you’ve suffered serious injuries in Ontario, whether in a motorcycle accidentslip and fall, assault, car accidenttrucking accident, etc. – you have the option of pursuing the person or company that did you wrong for compensation.
 This is called a “tort claim”.
-In a tort claim, and depending on the level of injury, your claim would be comprosed of differed categories of compensation, of damages that you are entitled to claim.
-Typically, you are entitled to claim for such damages (lawyers call then “general” and “special” damages) as:
+In a tort claim, and depending on the level of injury, your claim would be comprised of different categories of compensation for damages that you are entitled to claim.
+Typically, you are entitled to claim for such damages (lawyers call them “general” and “special” damages) as:

 • pain and suffering